benjaminion/upgrading-ethereum-book/src/book.md

 Given a proportion of the validators controlled by an attacker, what is the probability that the attacker ends up controlling a 2/3 majority in a randomly selected committee drawn from the full set of validators?
 This is what Vitalik looks at in the presentation, and where the 111 number comes from (a $\smash{2^{-40}}$ chance, one-in-a-trillion, of an attacker with 1/3 of the validators gaining by chance a 2/3 majority in any one committee).

 Another issue is that the randomness that we are using (a RANDAO) is not unbiasable.
 If an attacker happens to control a number of block proposers at the end of an epoch, they can decide to reveal or not to reveal their blocks, gaining one bit of influence per validator on the next random number.
 This might allow an attacker to gain more control in the next round and so on.
 In this way, an attacker can gain some influence over committee selection.
-Having a good lower-bound on committee size (`TARGET_COMMITTEE_SIZE`) helps to defend against this.
-Alternatively, we could use an unbiasable source of randomness such as a verifiable delay function (VDF).
-Use of a VDF is _not_ currently planned for Eth2, but may be implemented in future.
+Having a good lower-bound on committee size helps to defend against this.
+Alternatively, we could in future use an unbiasable source of randomness such as a [verifiable delay function](/part4/research/vdf).

 ##### `MAX_VALIDATORS_PER_COMMITTEE`